- ADULT CLASS SCHEDULE

 Prepare yourself for Spanish immersion, cultural exploration, and lots of fun in the sun!

-- Includes: Accommodations, Spanish instruction/activities/experiences, and general guide/coordinator sorts of services
+- Includes: Accommodations, food, Spanish instruction/activities/experiences, and general guide/coordinator sorts of services, travel within Costa Rica

 - Day 1: Arrive in San José (Alajuela really) get settled